 But it's easier to write an "about me" page in distinct slices.

 I was born on Long Island, NY, but my parents and I moved to Tulsa, OK, when I was nine months old.
-My wife and I have been married for fifteen years, and we have one son, a ninth-grader.
+My wife and I have been married for sixteen years, and we have one son, a tenth-grader.

 I am a campus minister at Cascia Hall Preparatory School, a Catholic, Augustinian school serving grades six through twelve.
 Before taking that role, I taught (English, theology, and journalism) and served as assistant principal there, and I'm also an alumnus.